BC Recovery Benefit

-- You have filed your 2019 Canadian personal income tax return and reported you were married to or in a common-law relationship with the same person, and
+- Filed your 2019 Canadian personal income tax return and reported you were married to or in a common-law relationship, and

-- You claimed the spouse or common-law partner amount on line 30300 of your 2019 Canadian personal income tax return
+- Claimed the spouse or common-law partner amount on line 30300 of your 2019 Canadian personal income tax return

 If you’re not required to file a 2019 Canadian personal income tax return because you became resident in Canada for tax purposes during 2020, you can still apply for the benefit.

 You will be required to include your income from all sources for 2019.

 - All amounts must be converted into Canadian dollars using the Bank of Canada exchange rate in effect when you received the income

 - We will require documentation to support your income

 If you received a payment for income assistance, disability assistance, seniors’ supplement, hardship allowance or comfort allowance anytime for the month of January or February 2021, you automatically receive the full benefit amount.